 But the plan is you will find your feet, relish the new challenge and fly back up through the ranks quite quickly.
 If you can afford to take a step back in order to take two forward over the next year or two it will almost certainly work out well in the end!

 If you are thinking about a new role or a return to work, Chadwick Nott is more than happy to help and give you any advice we can.
-Please feel free to contact myself or any of our consultants for a confidential discussion.
+Please feel free to contact us for a confidential discussion.